Stylos: Multi-View 3D Stylization with Single-Forward Gaussian Splatting: Reproducibility Statement

 \section{Reproducibility Statement}

 We have taken several steps to ensure the reproducibility of our work.
 The main paper describes all model architectures in Sec.~\ref{sec:method}.
-We release detailed pseudo-code for all loss functions in Appendix A, and will release the full implementation upon acceptance.
-However, to support reproducibility, we provide detailed pseudo codes of the proposed style loss functions (image-level, scene-level, and 3D-level) in Appendix~\ref{appendix:loss}.
+We provide detailed pseudo-code for the proposed 3D style loss function in Algo.~\ref{alg:3d_loss}, and will release the full implementation upon acceptance.
 All datasets used are publicly available, as described in Sec.~\ref{sec:exp}.
 These resources should allow researchers to reproduce and extend our findings.
-In addition, we provide extensive qualitative results in Appendix~\ref{appendix:visual}, and analyze efficiency trends with respect to the number of views per batch in Appendix~\ref{appendix:efficiency}.
-Efficiency experiments are averaged over 100 iterations per setting.
+In Appendix~\ref{appendix:rep_exp}, we clarify the training and inference details of the state-of-the-art methods for reproducible comparisons.
+In addition, we provide extensive qualitative results in Appendix~\ref{appendix:visual}, and analyze efficiency trends with respect to the number of views per batch in Appendix~\ref{appendix:efficiency}, where efficiency experiments are averaged over 100 iterations per setting.